Will Attenborough

-William Attenborough (born 26 June 1991) is a British actor and climate campaigner.
+William Attenborough (born 26 June 1991) is an English actor and climate campaigner.

 Early life

 Attenborough was born in Hammersmith, London.
 He is the son of theatre director Michael Attenborough and actress Karen Lewis, the grandson of actor-director Richard Attenborough and actress Sheila Sim, as well as great-nephew of naturalist Sir David Attenborough.

-His great-grandparents also adopted two Jewish refugee girls from the Kindertransport.
+He is Jewish.
+His great-grandparents also adopted two Jewish refugee girls from the 1938-39 Kindertransport.

 On 26 December 2004, his aunt Jane Holland and 15-year-old cousin, Lucy, were killed in the 2004 Indian Ocean tsunami.

 Career

 Attenborough played the lead role in Jeremy Herrin's production of Another Country in the West End, and starred opposite Nicole Kidman onstage in Photograph 51.
 He has had roles in Sam Mendes-produced The Hollow Crown, Channel 4's Utopia, Home Fires, Denial starring Rachel Weisz, and the Oscar-winning Dunkirk.

 Attenborough won The Moth London Grandslam in 2018.
 In 2019, he played Ed Faulkner in The Outpost, based on Jake Tapper's book on the war in Afghanistan.
 He stars in BBC One's Our Girl as Oliver Hurst.

 As a campaigner for 350.org, Attenborough helped secure mayor of London Sadiq Khan's commitment to shift City Hall's £5bn pension fund out of fossil fuel investments.
 Attenborough also launched a campaign with actors Leila Mimmack and Mark Rylance that successfully moved Equity's pension investments out of fossil fuels and into clean energy.

 In 2023, he co-founded the Green Rider campaign, which enables actors and film workers to take action on climate change within the screen industry.